caseyg/awesome/README.md

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

-*   [evalstate/fast-agent](https://github.com/evalstate/fast-agent) - Define, Prompt and Test MCP enabled Agents and Workflows
+*   [evalstate/fast-agent](https://github.com/evalstate/fast-agent) - Code, Build and Evaluate agents - excellent Model and Skills/MCP/ACP Support

 *   [shussey/mcp-aha-themes](https://github.com/shussey/mcp-aha-themes) - Model Context Protocol server for exploring Aha!
 Product workspace themes